 Sleeping Bag.
 The most common complaint about sleeping bags is that some users feel they are not warm enough in certain conditions.
 Often the reason for this is that heat is disappearing into the ground, which is why you need a sleeping pad/mat which insulates you adequately (read the post on R-Values here).
 Another reason for a sleeping bag not offering the thermal performance you might have hoped is the confusion surrounding temperature ratings.
 This is true even since the European Norm became widely accepted as the rating standard.
 Understanding ‘EN Ratings’ is a little tricky, but you can find a good short summary of the pros and cons of the test protocol here.

 Beyond ensuring that you have a sleeping pad which insulates adequately, the right liner to control your sleeping environment, and a sleeping bag with an appropriate temperature rating, make sure there’s enough room inside the sleeping bag so you don’t compress the down with your knees, hips, and shoulders when you turn on your side.
 The idea that ‘a narrow bag provides better thermal efficiency’ is true up to the point when you assume that fetal position in which most of us sleep – and flatten the insulation in the areas mentioned above.
 This is especially true for women – a women’s bag should have a special cut to accommodate a woman’s sleeping position.
-As a recommendation, the Latitude or Women’s Latitude gives you room to move and to assume a normal sleeping position while keeping you toasty warm in colder temperatures.
+As a recommendation, the Ascent or Altitude gives you room to move and to assume a normal sleeping position while keeping you toasty warm in colder temperatures.
 And – as the mercury rises, the side zipper and foot box zipper provide ventilation up to the point where the bag is opened flat as a quilt.

 Sleeping Pad.
 Sea to Summit actually uses the term ‘sleeping mat’ for its product range, because the comfort is close to that of a regular mattress.
 Along with comfort, the mats insulate you from the ground (which is almost always colder than the air).
 The degree to which Sea to Summit mats insulates is measured in a Swiss laboratory –an important factor for true authentication of the rating.
 The post on R-Values provides a good explanation of this.
 There are lots of articles on this blog about sleeping mats (simply because the factors which govern their performance are often misunderstood) – the post ‘Which Mat to Choose’ is a good place to start.